Living in Beaconsfield

 Overview

 Prosperous Buckinghamshire market town with Old Town charm and Chiltern Hills walking.
-Located in South East, Beaconsfield has a population of approximately 13,956 residents, making it a compact commuter town by UK standards.
+Located in South East, Beaconsfield has a population of approximately 13,956 residents, making it a compact town by UK standards.
 The primary postcode area is HP9.

 Beaconsfield sits within South East and is well connected to neighbouring areas.
-The local property market is at the upper end of the spectrum, with a median price of £807k that is 84% above the South East average of £438k.
+The local property market is at the upper end of the spectrum, with a median price of £850k that is 94% above the South East average of £437k.
 The area has a very low crime rate compared to similar areas.

 Key facts about Beaconsfield

-- Good public transport connections
+- Excellent public transport links

 - Nearest station: Beaconsfield